List of awards and nominations received by Eminem

 Eminem was ranked 79th on the VH1 100 Greatest Artists of All Time.
 He was ranked 83rd on Rolling Stone magazine's list of the 100 Greatest Artists of All Time.
-He was also named the Best Rapper Alive by Vibe magazine in 2008.
+He was also named the Best Rapper Alive by Vibe in 2008.
 Including his work with D12 and Bad Meets Evil, Eminem has had 13 number-one albums on the Billboard Top 200, ten solo, two with D12, and one with Bad Meets Evil.
-In December 2009, he was named the Artist of the Decade by Billboard magazine.
+In December 2009, he was named the Artist of the Decade by Billboard.
 His albums, The Eminem Show, The Marshall Mathers LP, and Encore, ranked as the 3rd, 7th, and 40th best-selling albums of the 2000–09 decade by Billboard magazine.
 According to Billboard, Eminem has two of his albums among the top five highest selling albums of the 2000s decade.
 In the UK, Eminem has sold more than 13 million records.
 In 2010, MTV ranked Eminem as the 10th-biggest icon in pop music history.
 During 2010, Eminem's music generated 94 million streams, more than any other music artist.

 In November at the 2013 MTV Europe Music Awards, Eminem became the first rapper to ever receive the global icon award due to his accomplishments and influences in music joining him with Queen, Whitney Houston and Bon Jovi.

 As of early 2014, Eminem has sold more than 44 million track downloads and 44.91 million albums in the United States alone and became the second-best male selling artist in US history behind Garth Brooks.

 For the decade of 2010 through 2019 Eminem was Spotify's fifth-most-streamed artist (most-streamed male artist).

-In 2022, Eminem got into the Rock and Roll Hall Of Fame.
+In 2022, Eminem was inducted into the Rock and Roll Hall of Fame.